data-integrations/salesforce/docs/Salesforce-connector.md

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

+**Read Timeout:** Maximum time in seconds to wait for reading data from the server before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.

 Path of the connection
 ----------------------
 To browse, get a sample from, or get the specification for this connection.
 (Not supported in the Salesforce Streaming source and Salesforce Multi Object batch source.).
 /{object} This path indicates a Salesforce object.
 An object is the only one that can be sampled.